Get into the great outdoors and keep the kids busy at one of these awesome parks in Singapore… picnic spots, green spaces and so much more!

 Here’s another reason to visit East Coast Park: did you know that bougainvillaeas bloom in a garden by the sea?
 This burst of colour is sure to brighten up that weekend cycling trip.
 Venture up the tower and catch the refreshing sea breeze while looking over the park.
 See if the kids can spot one of the nine sundials in Singapore – the Neptune Sundial – and we challenge you to find out where the rest are!

-East Coast Park, E Coast Park Service Rd, Singapore 449876
+East Coast Park, East Coast Park Service Road, Singapore 449876

 5. St John’s Island

 Escape from the city confines of Singapore by hopping on a boat ride to St John’s Island.
 Soak up the sun, sink into a picnic on the beach or simply explore the winding tracks found across the island.
 Unlike its free counterparts, a ferry ride costs $12 (for kids) to $18 (for adults).
 We’d say it’s worth it for an entire day of beachside tranquillity, or venture out and go island-hopping around Singapore.

 6. Terrace Garden at Telok Blangah Hill Park